Ciena expects strong demand from cloud, mobile computing

 The company said it expected third-quarter revenue of $515 million to $545 million.
 Analysts on average expected $509.5 million, according to Thomson Reuters I/B/E/S.

-Ciena and its rivals such as Cisco Systems Inc (CSCO.O) and Infinera Corp (INFN.O) are likely to benefit as North American telecom companies, particularly AT&T Inc (T.N) and Verizon Communications Inc (VZ.N), expand their 4G services.
+Ciena and its rivals such as Cisco Systems Inc and Infinera Corp are likely to benefit as North American telecom companies, particularly AT&T Inc and Verizon Communications Inc, expand their 4G services.

 The need for high levels of convergence, automation, capacity, openness, and software intelligence is leading Ciena's customers to change how their networks are structured and managed, the company said.